Freelance Websites

 2. Get clear on the services you are offering

-Choosing the kind of services that you will provide to your clients is an important decision you need to make early on in your freelancing career.
+Choosing the kind of services you will provide to your clients is an important decision you need to make early in your freelancing career.
 It is as simple as defining what you do and what you don’t do.

-At times, it is irresistible and even necessary to consider the short term benefits of having a steady workflow by diversifying your work pool by taking up projects from different niches.
-However, you’ll need to know that accepting and working on projects that are not geared towards improving your portfolio and setting you on your wat to being the best freelancer in your field has consequences.
+However, you’ll need to know that accepting and working on projects that are not geared towards improving your portfolio and setting you on your way to being the best freelancer in your field has consequences.
 It will not only be a distraction, but it will also delay you from achieving the ‘sought-after’ status in your niche.

-That said, if your dream is, let’s say, to be a highly paid copywriter, however tempting a contract to do a website rewrite is you shouldn’t even think twice before turning it down.
+That said, if your dream is, let’s say, to be a highly paid copywriter, however tempting a contract to do a website rewrite is, you shouldn’t even think twice before turning it down.

 3. Get a picture of what your ideal client looks like.